Mongrels (TV series): Character development

 When writing for the commissioned series began, the character of Nelson was originally depicted as being brash and obnoxious.
 This was later changed to make him more metrosexual, middle class and likeable.
 Developing the character of Destiny, Nelson's love interest, was a challenge to the programme makers.
 Kali was created to be a villain, with Miller describing her as a "Hitler-figure".
 Vince was partly based on the brash version of Nelson.

-In the unbroadcast pilot We Are Mongrels, another character was included called Debbie.
+In the pilot episode, titled We Are Mongrels, a sixth main character was included who was named Debbie.
 Debbie was a suicidal chicken who never left her coop.
-However, it was decided that the character did not go anywhere and could not be sustained for a full series, so the character was axed.
+However, it was decided that the writers could not sustain the character for a full series, and as such the character was axed.
 Another chicken character called Wendy appeared in the first broadcast episode as a reference to Debbie.
 Both characters had the same voice actress, Ruth Bratt, who performed Wendy's voice in exactly the same manner as that of Debbie.

 Casting

 Rufus Jones was among the first people auditioned for the role of Nelson.
 After several other auditions with other actors, Jones was called upon to play the part.
 Paul Kaye at one time provided the voice for Nelson before taking the role of Vince.

 It was then decided by the creators to make Marion a foreign character and to find an accent that reflected this.
 There was discussion about Iranian-British comic Omid Djalili playing the role.
 In the end, Tetsell was cast after auditioning with a poor version of Djalili's Iranian accent.
 Tetsell describes the voice as a mixture of, "every accent on the planet", but with the joke that Marion was meant to be a Persian cat.
+Tetsell also explained how it was easy to drop into a Russian accent while doing the voice of Marion.

 Puppets

 When the puppet for Marion was first created, he was depicted as having stripy fur, but looked more like a mouse in the eyes of the crew, so his puppet was changed.
-Marion's image was based on topless photos of the comic actor James Corden.
+Marion's body shape and image was based on topless photos of the comic actor James Corden.

 The show's puppeteers claim there are different problems working with different characters.
 For example, Destiny is the largest puppet and so moving her is more difficult.
-As Marion spends much of his time sitting on top of a rubbish bin, his puppeteer, Brownlow-Pike, has to stand inside a bottomless bin for long periods of time.
+As Marion spends much of his time in a rubbish bin, his puppeteer, Warrick Brownlow-Pike, has to stand inside a bottomless bin for long periods of time.
 Kali is said to be the most difficult puppet to work with, because as she has no hands she is limited to what she can hold.